appsfire/Appsfire-custom-event-adaptors/Android/AppsfireAndroidSDK-admob/README.md

 3. Grabbed our latest version of the SDK, either using CocoaPods, or downloading the SDK from our [Dashboard](http://dashboard.appsfire.com/app/doc)

 ## Quick Start
 1. First you need to install the Appsfire SDK in order to use the Appsfire AdUnit.
-If you are not familiar with it, you can take a look at the MoPub Mediation Demo project bundled in this package.
+If you are not familiar with it, you can take a look at the AdMob Mediation Demo project bundled in this package.
 2. Add admob_adapter/trunk/src as external sources to your Eclipse project that makes use of Admob (for instance aliased as src_adapter)
 3. On the AdMob web interface, create a new network in the Monetize section.
 A popup will be presented to you where you can pick a network, instead click on Custom event and enter com.appsfire.mediation.AdmobInterstitialAdapter then put {"sdkKey": "INSERT_YOUR_API_KEY", "isDebug": "1"} in the Parameter section.
 To turn off debug mode when you release your app, use "0" instead of "1" for isDebug.